Trump says this is all a hoax. Mueller, Congress and Facebook disagree.

 Special counsel Robert Mueller and three congressional committees are investigating Russian interference in the election, but President Trump is still telling his fans it's a "hoax."

-Trump used the "Russia hoax" label on Friday for the first time in six weeks.
-He said in a tweet that scrutiny over Facebook ads from Russian-linked accounts was just part of the continuing "hoax."
+Trump has used the "Russia hoax" label at least once a month since March.
+He said it again in a tweet on Friday -- that scrutiny over Facebook ads from Russian-linked accounts was just part of the continuing "hoax."

+There is mounting evidence to the contrary.
+National security officials and congressional leaders agree that Russian meddling must be thoroughly investigated.

+"He has a very difficult time separating out the fact of the Russians affecting the election and the outcome," David Sanger of The New York Times said on CNN's "New Day."

-Then the president asked: "What about the totally biased and dishonest Media coverage in favor of Crooked Hillary?"
+With a pair of tweets on Friday, Trump tried to turn the focus back to his opponent in the election.
+After calling Russia a hoax, he asked, "What about the totally biased and dishonest Media coverage in favor of Crooked Hillary?"

 Trump was echoing conservative commentators who say he won the election in spite of grossly unfair media coverage.